International Students / Admission Requirements

 - Send a school official recommendation and an academic teacher recommendation.
 Relevant forms are provided within the application.

 - Students who are submitting university transcripts must also provide an independent course-by-course evaluation for our Registrar.
 Options for independent course evaluation services include The Association of International Credential Evaluators, Inc. (AIEC), National Association of Credential Evaluation Services (NACES), AACRAO International Education Services (IES) or World Education Services, Inc.(WES).
 Students wishing to use other credential evaluations should first check with Meredith Admissions to see if these evaluations will be accepted.

-- Decision notification begins on a rolling basis in November.
-Applicants are invited to come for a visit and experience life as a Meredith student.
+- Applicants are invited to come for a visit and experience life as a Meredith student.
 To schedule a visit, call (919) 760-8581 or email requests to the Office of Admissions.

 When all records are complete, the Office of Admissions will review the application and notify the applicant of its decision on her application.
 If the student is admitted, she must then meet the following requirements: